-On 7 November 2024, the Bank of England’s (BoE) rate-setting committee voted to cut interest rates by 0.25% to 4.75% – bringing rates down to their lowest point in more than a year.
+Bank of England’s (BoE) rate-setting committee voted to cut interest rates by 0.25% to 4%

-A reduction in the base rate will likely result in banks and building societies lowering their interest rates on savings accounts and mortgages.
-Interest rates on other types of debt will probably also fall, while a change in the base rate typically also triggers movement in the stock and bond markets.
+A reduction in the base rate typically results in banks and building societies lowering their interest rates on savings accounts and mortgages.
+Interest rates on other types of debt tend to also fall, while a change in the base rate can also trigger movement in the stock and bond markets.

 1, As saving rates fall, cash might become less attractive